dgurudot/app/terms-nd.md

 CONFIDENTIALITY

-1. CONFIDENTIALITY of the information provided via ND CyberLaw app is MUST and please exit now if you cannot maintain confidentiality of this information.
+1. CONFIDENTIALITY of the information provided via ND Cyberlaw app is MUST and please exit now if you cannot maintain confidentiality of this information.

-2. Information provided by ND CyberLaw app and other modes of communication by ND CyberLaw is strictly for your personal consumption only.
+2. Information provided by ND Cyberlaw app and other modes of communication by ND Cyberlaw is strictly for your personal consumption only.
 You MUST not share this with friends, family, colleagues in any form or a modification, subset and derivative of these notes.
 You cannot reference this information in any possible way except strictly for single person personal use.

 3. Copying, sharing, saving or transmitting this information in any form (digital or manual) to another individual is strictly prohibited.

-4. You may not reproduce, retransmit, disseminate, sell, publish, broadcast, nor shall the Information be used in connection with creating, promoting, trading, marketing Investment Products without the express written consent of ND CyberLaw or its Information Providers.
+4. You may not reproduce, retransmit, disseminate, sell, publish, broadcast, nor shall the Information be used in connection with creating, promoting, trading, marketing Investment Products without the express written consent of ND Cyberlaw or its Information Providers.
 You are only entitled to use the Information it contains for your private, non-commercial use only.

-## Copyright © 2020 ND CyberLaw.
-No part of this publication and information provided via ND CyberLaw app may be reproduced, stored in a retrieval system, used in spreadsheet or document, or transmitted in any form or by any means - electronic, mechanical, photocopying, recording or otherwise - without written permission from ND CyberLaw.
+## Copyright © 2020 ND Cyberlaw.
+No part of this publication and information provided via ND Cyberlaw app may be reproduced, stored in a retrieval system, used in spreadsheet or document, or transmitted in any form or by any means - electronic, mechanical, photocopying, recording or otherwise - without written permission from ND Cyberlaw.